m-is/TimeFlo-MacApp/README.md

 ```pip install -r requirements.txt```
 5. Run the timer.
 This can also be bound to some hotkey using system sofware to make launching it eaiser.
 ```python timer.py```
 6. A Qt window should pop up and you should be able to interact with the timer from there.
-When starting any session the interface will update every minute.
+When starting any session the interface will update every second.

 M1 Mac users: If
 ```pip install -r requirements.txt```